digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.setup.md

 - open-notebook-pmallard.js
 - open-notebook-tmendes.js

-You can thus adapt your keyboard short cut as you want !
+Adapt your keyboard shortcuts so that it leads to your own note traits.